goatchurchprime/HGnotebooks/wingflattening/freecad_macro_work/README.txt

 by evaluating the function WingEval.SEval().
 These go into STriangulations.
 Then flatmesh.FaceUnwrapper() is called on each surface and the flattened areas are put into SFlattened

+p7flattenpatchestojson_forviewing.py - outputs STriangulations and SFlattened lists into the file ../p7test.json which can be previewed using the Jupyter notebook p7flattenpatches_viewer to see the distortion and flatness of the flattened patches

 p7drawlinesonpatches.py - projects the outlines of all the adjacent patches into SPencil groups of each patch, as well as projecting the "batten detail TSR.dxf" onto the trailing edge of each section